Home

 ©Mark_Sawyer/Shutterstock.com

 Following the initial success of SpaceX’s first rocket, the Falcon 1, the company quickly pivoted to design a bigger rocket capable of heavier payloads.
-But not only would this vehicle be more capable, but it would also propel the company forward with its goal of creating new technology.
+Not only would this vehicle be more capable, but it would also propel the company forward with its goal of creating new technology.
 The Falcon 9 was introduced with nine Merlin engines and reusable boosters.

 SpaceX’s new rocket proved the most affordable option on the market, and the spaceflight company earned contracts from government and commercial organizations.
 The Falcon 9 would relaunch over 100 times, making it the second most reused spacecraft behind the Space Shuttle.
 After three successful years, the company moved to its next stage, sending payloads (and humans) beyond Earth’s lower orbit.